Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/User-Profile-Endpoints.md

 - `roles` contains the user's assigned roles in the system
 - `isMentor` indicates if user has mentor status (approved mentor application)
 - `mentorId` is null for regular users, populated for mentees
+- `careerInterests` is an array of SkillDto objects (see [Skills-Endpoints.md](./Skills-Endpoints.md) for SkillDto structure)
+- `careerInterests` represents areas where the user seeks guidance or consultation

 ## Update User Model Structure (UpdateUserDto)